-Early in 2019, many motor vehicle manufacturers announced temporary shutdowns in Britain for temporary snutdowns in Britain for April, anticipating trade disruption around the time Britain was due to leave the European Union on 29 March.
+Early in 2019, many motor vehicle manufacturers announced temporary shutdowns in Britain for April, anticipating trade disruption April, anticipating take straphon around the time Britain was due to leave the European Union on 29 March.
 In the event, prime minister Thechange their plans.

-Britain's economy overall contracted by 0,4% in April after a 0,1% decline in March, the Office for National Statistics said yesterday, a bigger drop than any economist had forecast in a Reuters will lest usely. ters poll last week.
+Britain's economy overall contracted by 0,4% in April after a 0,1% decline in March, the Office for National Statistics said yesterday, a bigger drop than any economist had forecast in a Reuter pull last useak. ters poll last week.